googleapis/google-cloud-java/TESTING.md

   The `delay` parameter determines if change requests should be processed synchronously (value `0`) or in a separate thread with a minimum of delay of `delay` milliseconds.

-2. In your program, create the DNS service by using helper's `options()` method.
+2. In your program, create the DNS service by using the helper's `options()` method.
 For example:

   ```java
   Dns dns = LocalDnsHelper.options().service();